 Taking e-paper notes: The E-paper notepad with handwriting functions gives access to note-taking by hand while reading or during lessons.
 It contributes to lower consumption of paper and dramatically reduces the weight of schoolbags and the stress on student eyesight when used as teaching or academic research materials at school.

-Industrial 4.0 / Warehousing
+E paper Display Application 4: Industrial 4.0 / Warehousing

-Warehouse e-labelsLogistics labels: During the process of transportation, the logistics labels can also display the product name, destination, current status and other information on the package, and can be subject to tracking at any time (RTLS, real-time locating system).
+Logistics labels: During transportation, logistics labels display the product name, destination, current status, and other package information.
+They support real-time tracking via RTLS (real-time locating system).
 The electronic paper with ultra-low power consumption and permanent display is an exemplary demonstration of application in the industrial field.

 Smart packaging: E-paper displays offer the advantages of flexibility, low energy consumption, and long-lasting images.
 Even in the case of complete power exhaustion, basic information will still remain on the packaging, proving feasibility for futuristic smart packaging.